Designer

 and {{sys.workflow.workflowId}}

 variables through a Service\API thinklet.
-The 3rd party system would then record this information to interact with the workflow.
-See format system value example of how to use these values here
+The 3rd party system will then record this information to interact with the workflow.
+See the format system value example of how to use these values here.

 The End block flow control specifies the end of the workflow.
 Place End blocks at the end of each branch.